jhk199/HW1/README.md

     _To solve an N-Queens puzzle for some n, n chess queens must be placed on an n x n chess board, such that no queen is attacking another.
 Note that queens attack on the horizontal, vertical, and diagonal._

 10. An N-Queens problem is defined in NQueens.py.
 Make sure you understand both the NQueensProblem and NQueensState classes.
 a.
 How is the start state represented in `NQueensProblem`?
 Why is a goal state _not_ represented?
+    Start state is the whole board empty.
+There is no goal state because there isn't 1 perfect goal state
 b.
 What are the available actions for a `NQueensState`?
+    Checking if it's valid and placing a queen
 c.
 What parts of a state-space problem (as defined in P&M textbook) are missing?

 11. Define an NQueensProblem in main.py for n=4.